 It is a zippered pouch, so your zipper will always be an eye-catching part of the overall look.
 We chose a sparkly gold zipper with a decorative fob.
 It opens wide so it’s easy to reach in and find what you need.

 You can see in the photos above and below that our zipper has pretty end caps in the feature fabric at the head and tail.
 We show you the easy steps to achieve this professional finish.
 If the mere mention of zippers has you running screaming from your machine, come on back!
 Inserting a zipper into a pouch, as we show below, is one of the easiest zipper installations out there.
 We know you can do it!

 The silk dupioni for the lining adds an extra bit of luxury to the interior.
 There’s even a little split pocket inside for extra organization.

 Our clutch finishes at approximately 5½” high x 10″ wide.

 Fabric and Other Supplies

 NOTE: The ingredients shown below are for ONE zippered clutch.
-There is a extra yardage figured in to allow for precise fussy cutting.
+There is a bit of extra yardage figured in to allow for precise fussy cutting.